 I am grieving this experience different to how I did when my mother passed – twenty five years ago.

-I have more life experience and different perspective to what I had then.
+I have more life experience, and different perspective about death, to what I had then.

 Am handling this OK because of the way I’ve decided to process his passing.
 Namely that he is still here with me – it’s just that he’s in a different form, on a different frequency, if you will.

-Instead of physical separation we have often had, he is here and now omnipresent.
+Instead of the physical separation that we have often had, he is here and now omnipresent.
 There is no separation.
+A hotline to dad.

 There have already been a few peculiar indications that he is here with me, and whether I am being delusional or not, it doesn’t really matter does it?
 Coincidence or not – it gives me comfort to believe it to be so, so who cares?